Postmaster (computing)

-In computers and technology, a postmaster is the administrator of a mail server.
-Nearly every domain should have the e-mail address postmaster@example.com where errors in e-mail processing are directed.
-Error e-mails automatically generated by mail servers' MTAs usually appear to have been sent to the postmaster address.
+In electronic mail, a postmaster is the administrator of a mail server.
+Nearly every domain should have an e-mail address like postmaster@example.com where errors in e-mail processing are directed.
+Error e-mails automatically generated by mail servers' MTAs usually appear to have been sent from the postmaster address.

-Every domain that supports the SMTP protocol for electronic mail is required by RFC 5321 and, as early as 1982, by RFC 822, to have the postmaster address.
+Every domain that supports the SMTP protocol for electronic mail is required by RFC 5321 and, as early as 1982, by RFC 822.
+Due to how common this address is across mail servers, it is a common target for spam.